dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ### Version numbers matter

-In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) that was released on October 31 2018, and the last time I did a little editing of this post I was using r127 of three.js and it would seem that this example is still working on that later version of three.js.
+When I first wrote this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91) that was released on March 18 2018.
+The last time I came around to do a little editing I started a new set of examples working with r140 of the library.
+It would seem that the files needed to have fat lines are still being supported which is great.

 ## 1 - Creating some fat lines with three.js